tada5hi/hapic/README.md

 **`hapic`**

+This package contains a HTTP-Client based on fetch.
-This client provides a convenient way to make HTTP requests to various API endpoints, such as POST, GET, PUT, DELETE, and more.
+IT provides a convenient way to make HTTP requests.

 The client is extended by the [Harbor](#harbor-), [Vault](#vault-), and [OAuth2](#oauth2-) clients, which provide additional functionality specific to those services.